ericedem/goreleaser/www/docs/how-it-works.md

 # How it works

-GoReleaser goal is to automate most of the boring work you'll had while releasing software.
+GoReleaser goal is to automate most of the boring work you'll have while releasing software.
 Ideally, using sensible defaults and making the most common usecases easy.

 GoReleaser expects a couple of things: